-Prior to joining Lakehead, she articled with Cassels Brock & Blackwell LLP, completed clerkships with the Ontario Court of Appeal and the Federal Court, and practised for three years with Erickson & Partners, focusing on Aboriginal legal issues, human rights, and labour and employment law.
+Professor Karen Drake is a citizen of the Métis Nation of Ontario whose teaching and research interests include Canadian law as it affects Indigenous peoples, Anishinaabe law, Métis law, property law, and dispute resolution.
+She joined the Osgoode faculty in July 2017 from the Bora Laskin Faculty of Law at Lakehead University where she had been a faculty member since July 2013 and a founding Co-Editor in Chief of the Lakehead Law Journal.
+Prior to joining Lakehead, she articled with Cassels Brock & Blackwell LLP, completed clerkships with the Ontario Court of Appeal and the Federal Court, and practised for three years with Erickson & Partners, focusing on legal issues impacting Indigenous peoples, human rights, and labour and employment law.

-She serves as a Commissioner with the Ontario Human Rights Commission, a Commissioner with the Commission on Métis Rights and Self-Government, a member of the Board of Directors of the Indigenous Bar Association, and a member of the Thunder Bay Métis Council.
+She is a Commissioner with the Ontario Human Rights Commission and a member of the Board of Directors of the Human Rights Legal Support Centre.
+She previously served on the Board of Directors of the Indigenous Bar Association and on the Thunder Bay Métis Council.